nisahumairah/WADProject/README.md

 ### CHALLENGES
  - Integrating different modules developed by various team members due to differences in coding styles, database structures, and logic flows, requiring effective coordination and consistent collaboration throughout the project.
+ - getting the motivations.index when trying to run due to confusion with the existence of table or name of the file

 ### REFERENCES
 - https://www.visual-paradigm.com/guide/uml-unified-modeling-language/what-is-sequence-diagram/